spencer-carver/alexa/watch-dog/README.md

-## v0.0.2
+# v0.0.3

 Fixes based on Amazon Skill Feedback.
+Changed default (Help) Intent to not end session.
+Added Sample Utterance for just a username that performs a query.

+# v0.0.2

+Fixes based on Amazon Skill Feedback.
 Added Help/Cancel Intents, and cleaned up the Sample Utterances and card text.

-## v0.0.1
+# v0.0.1

 Basic functionality